hazelcast/hazelcast-cpp-client/README.md

   // Prints entryEvicted after 1 second
   myMap.put( "key2", "value2", 1000 );

-  // WARNING: deleting listener before removing it from Hazelcast leads to crashes. myMap.removeEntryListener( id );
+  myMap.removeEntryListener( id );

   // listen using predicates
   // only listen the events for entries which has the value that matches the
   // string "%VALue%1%", i.e. any string containing the text value1 case insensitive
-  id = myMap.addEntryListener(*listener, query::ILikePredicate(
+  id = myMap.addEntryListener(listener, query::ILikePredicate(
         query::QueryConstants::getValueAttributeName(), "%VALue%1%"), true);

   // this will generate an event myMap.put("key1", "my__value1_new" );

   sleep(1);

   myMap.removeEntryListener( id );

-  // Delete listener after removing it from Hazelcast. delete listener;
   return 0;
 };
 ```